WORLD LITERATURE I (ENG 251)

 Kirke, Medea, Dido, Ying Ying, Guildeluec: rejected women

-Gilgamesh, Aeneas, Eliduc and/or Story of Ying Ying: some men who reject women who love them
+Gilgamesh, Jason, Aeneas, Eliduc and/or Chang from The Story of Ying Ying: some men who reject women who love them

 Oedipus, Aeneid, Arabian Nights, Inferno: fate and free will.

-Ishtar, Medea, Kassandra, Clytemnestra, Dido, Brother Alberto, Paolo and Francesca, Ying Ying: from love to misery
+Ishtar, Medea, Kassandra, Clytemnestra, Dido, Brother Alberto (from Decameron), Paolo and Francesca (from Inferno), Ying Ying: from love to misery

 Gilgamesh, Agamemnon, Creon, Oedipus, Shahrayar, the Lords of Death (Popul Vuh), various characters in the Inferno: tyrant rulers

-Adam and Eve; Utnapishtim and his wife; Odysseus and Penelope; Shahrayar and Shahrazad; Eliduc and his two wives: marriage through the ages
+Adam and Eve; Utnapishtim and his wife; Odysseus and Penelope; Shahrayar and Shahrazad; Eliduc and his two wives: marriage in different cultures

 Job, Oedipus, Aeneas, Arjuna, Roland, Dante's Narrator: trying to do the right thing